-The Talmud quotes a number of explanations.
-The simplest definition is that keva is a prayer consisting solely of the prescribed text, without any personal requests.
+The Talmud records several explanations.
+The simplest definition is that “keva” means a prayer consisting solely of the prescribed text, without any personal requests.

 “They will revere You at sun[rise], and before the moon, for all generations.”
-(Ps.
-72:5)|
+(Psalms 72:5)

 The best time for the Shacharit prayer is the first opportunity of the day to pray — “with sunrise.”
 And optimal time for the Minchah prayer is at the end of the day, as the sun is setting — “before the moon.”

 “Lift up your eyes on high and contemplate.
 Who created these?
 Who takes out their host by number?”
 (Isaiah 40:26)